-The signs and symptoms that are produced after the acute overdosage of Ibuprofen include Hypotension, Nausea, Vomiting, Cardiac arrhythmias, Coma, Seizures, Acidosis, Ataxia, Headache, Renal failure, Epigastric pain, Hyperkalemia, GI bleeding, Renal and Hepatic dysfunction.
+The signs and symptoms that are produced after the acute overdosage of Ibuprofen include Hypotension, Nausea, Vomiting, Cardiac arrhythmias, Coma, Seizures, Acidosis, Ataxia, Headache, Renal failure, Epigastric pain, Tinnitus, Tinnitus, Hyperkalemia, GI bleeding, Renal and Hepatic dysfunction.

 The symptomatic adverse reactions produced by Ibuprofen are more or less tolerable and if they become severe, they can be treated symptomatically, these include Flatulence, Dizziness, Headache, Diarrhea, Constipation, Tinnitus, Blurred vision, Rashes, Urticaria, Pruritus, Gastritis, Depression, Elevation of liver enzymes, Fluid retention, Edema, SomnolenceX, Hearing loss, Hypersensitivity reactions, Blood dyscrasias, Angioedema, Vision disturbances, Aseptic maningitis, dizziness.